apache/druid/docs/querying/tips-good-queries.md

 SELECT id, SUM(revenue) FROM datasource_n
 ```

+You could then manually aggregate the results of the individual queries.

 #### Minimize or remove subqueries

 Consider whether you can pre-compute a subquery task and store it as a join or make it a part of the datasource.
+See [Datasources: join](./datasource.md#join) and [SQL query translation: Joins](./sql-translation.md#joins) for more information and examples.

 #### Consider alternatives to GroupBy

 Consider using Timeseries and TopN as alternatives to GroupBy.
 See [GroupBy queries: alternatives](./groupbyquery.md#alternatives) for more information.

-Avoid grouping on a high cardinality column, for example user ID.
-Investigate whether you can filter on user ID first.
-Find out whether your dataset is already partitioned by user ID.
-See [Partitioning](../ingestion/partitioning.md) for information on configuring paritioning.
+Avoid grouping on high cardinality columns, for example user ID.
+Investigate whether you can apply a filter first, to reduce the number of results for grouping.

 #### Query over smaller intervals